Galleries

 1929 Henderson Streamline ‘KJ’ – SOLD

 For collectors, the Henderson KJ Streamline really needs no introduction.
-Even without its blue paint, this is already a beautiful looking Henderson KJ project and it is now up for offers.
+Even without its blue paint, this is already a beautiful looking Henderson KJ project.

-The bike was never completed by Kevin but those who knew his love of this model, knew that he had collected parts for it since the 1970s – even digging them out of people’s gardens.
+The bike was never entirely completed by Kevin but those who knew his love of this model, knew that he had collected parts for it since the 1970s – even digging them out of people’s gardens.
 His focus on collecting period correct pieces and his mechanical knowledge shows here in the quality of the parts and the restorations already undertaken.
-Kevin’s intention was to ride this bike when it was completed and this is relected in the calibre of what is on offer.
+Kevin’s intention was to ride this bike when it was completed.

-We have pulled the KJ parts together for display and viewing purposes and the engine has been loosly built up but the purchaser will need to undertake a rebuild.
+We have pulled the KJ parts together for display and viewing purposes and the engine has been loosly built up though the purchaser will need to undertake a rebuild.

 However, Kevin’s massive long-term collecting for this project has resulted in a remarkably complete KJ project which includes: